napari/napari.github.io/dev/_sources/tutorials/fundamentals/viewer.md

 ## Right-click menu
  A context-sensitive menu is available when you right-click on any of the layers.
 The type of layer determines which options are available.
 Note that if you have multiple layers selected, the menu actions will affect all of the selected layers.
 The options that are not available for a layer are greyed out.
 The following options are available depending on which layer type you have selected:
-* **Toggle visibility** - invert the visbility state (hides or show) of selected layers: hidden layers will be shown, visibile layers will be hidden.
+* **Toggle visibility** - invert the visibility state (hides or show) of selected layers: hidden layers will be shown, visible layers will be hidden.
 * **Show All Selected Layers** - Set all selected layers to visible.
 * **Hide All Selected Layers** - Set all selected layers to hidden.
 * **Show All Unselected Layers** - Set all *unselected* layers to visible.